-In order to be eligible for the 30% rule, you need to set up your enterprise as a limited company (BV) in the Netherlands and become an employee of it.
+In order to be eligible for the 30% rule, you must set up your enterprise as a limited company (BV) in the Netherlands and become an employee of it.
 This means that legally you will be classified as employed rather than self-employed.

-As Saskia explains: “The 30% ruling is for employees, so if you’re self-employed as a sole trader or in an unincorporated business, you cannot claim it.
-However, if you set your business up as a separate legal entity such as a BV, you can go on the payroll as an employee of your own Dutch company.
-As long as the company is registered with the Dutch tax office for payroll tax, you’ll be eligible for the 30% rule if you meet the other conditions.”
+As Saskia explains: “The 30% ruling is for employees; if you’re a sole trader or in an unincorporated business, you cannot claim it.
+However, if you set your business up as a separate legal entity, you can go on the payroll as an employee of your own Dutch company.
+As long as the company registers with the Dutch tax office for payroll tax, you’re eligible for the 30% rule.”

 Moving to the Netherlands to start a business

 One of the conditions of the 30% tax ruling in the Netherlands is that you must be recruited from abroad.
 This means that you can’t just relocate and then set up a business if you want to claim the ruling.
 You can, however, set up the BV before moving to the Netherlands.
-Once the company is registered with the Dutch authorities, you can enter into an employment relationship with it and relocate as an employee.
-This enables self-employed contractors coming from abroad to start a business in the Netherlands and still benefit from the 30% rule.
+After registering the company with Dutch authorities, you can enter into an employment relationship with it and relocate as an employee.
+This enables self-employed contractors coming from abroad to start a business in the Netherlands and benefit from the 30% rule.

-As setting up a legal company in a foreign country before you move there can be a complex process, it’s wise to seek professional advice and assistance with this.
+As setting up a legal company from abroad can be complex, seek professional advice with this.

 Keeping the 30% ruling if you go from employment to starting a business

-“As long as the business is set up as a BV, the same rules apply.
-So if your BV is set up and you sign your employment contract with it within three months of leaving your job, you’ll have no problem transferring your 30% ruling to your new business” says Saskia.
-“However, be aware that the end date of the ruling will remain the same, even though you might not have used it for those three months..”
+“As long as the business is a BV, the same rules apply.
+If your BV is set up and you sign your employment contract with it within three months of leaving your job, you’ll have no problem transferring your 30% ruling to your new business,” says Saskia.
+“However, the end date of the ruling remains the same, even if you didn’t use it for those three months.”

 The only situation where it’s not possible to claim the 30% rule when you’re self-employed is if you start a side business or take on additional freelance work while still in employment.

 “The 30% ruling is only applicable for one employment relationship.
-So if you start a second job or do extra self-employed work on top of an existing job, you won’t meet the eligibility criteria where this work is concerned so will only be able to claim for the ruling on your existing employment,” says Saskia.
+So if you start a second job or do freelance work on the side, you won’t meet the eligibility criteria.
+You can only claim for the ruling on your existing employment,” says Saskia.

 Other things to consider

-Before deciding to pursue the 30% rule option when starting a business, you should consider both the pros and cons and make an informed decision.
-There are for example huge advantages to the partial non-residency status, since your income out of savings and investments (box 3) will not be subject to taxation.
-But while there are financial benefits, you’ll need to understand the tax obligations and administrative responsibilities (such as setting up payroll) of running a BV.
-A good tax adviser or accounting service such as SAS For Expats will be able to guide you through everything you need to know about the 30% ruling and other expat-related financial queries.
+Before deciding to pursue the 30% rule option when starting a business, consider the pros and cons.
+There are huge advantages to the partial non-residency status, as your income out of savings and investments isn’t taxable.
+But while there are financial benefits, you’ll need to understand the visas requirements, tax obligations and administrative responsibilities of running a BV.
+A good tax adviser or accounting service such as HBK Tax Advisors, Accountants and Expat Consultants can guide you through everything you need to know about the 30% ruling.